 Guides and resources

-- The AIATSIS Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS) was created to ensure that research with and about Aboriginal and Torres Strait Islander peoples follows a process of meaningful engagement and reciprocity between the researcher and the individuals and/or communities involved in the research.
+- The AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research was created to ensure that research with and about Aboriginal and Torres Strait Islander peoples follows a process of meaningful engagement and reciprocity between the researcher and the individuals and/or communities involved in the research.

 - The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was adopted by the General Assembly on Thursday, 13 September 2007.
 The Declaration is the most comprehensive international instrument on the rights of Indigenous peoples.
 It establishes a universal framework of minimum standards for the survival, dignity and well-being of the Indigenous peoples of the world and it elaborates on existing human rights standards and fundamental freedoms as they apply to Indigenous peoples.